Azure-Samples/ms-identity-docs-code-dotnet/src/cli-access-protected-api/README.md

 > This sample application backs one or more technical articles on docs.microsoft.com.

-This sample shows how a .NET console application can access a protected API, as its own identity, using the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-csharp).
-This scenario supports usages such as cron jobs and also direct command line invocation.
+This .NET console application accesses protected web API (Microsoft Graph) as its own identity by using the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-csharp).
+The application is written in C# and supports scenarios like cron jobs and direct command-line invocation.

 ```console
 $ dotnet run